Life & Faith Questions

 Do I need Jesus in my life?

-But we met someone who changed our life.
+But then we met someone who changed everything: Jesus.

-We met Jesus.
-Now, before you start thinking, “Not this religious stuff again,” hold on for just a moment.
-We’re not talking about meaningless rituals with a long list of dos and don’ts.
-We’re talking about actually meeting Jesus - the one who can change your life!
+Before you start thinking, “Not this religious stuff again,” we’re not talking about empty rituals with a long checklist of do's and don'ts.
+We’re talking about meeting the one who can restore what’s broken—because the truth is, the world is broken, and so are we.

 We need a Rescuer.